Stanislas Saint Clair: Later life and death

 In 1877 tried in vain to organise a Polish Legion in the Ottoman Army.
 After the Treaty of Berlin, the autonomous province of Eastern Rumelia was created and Saint Clair applied for the post of Governor General.
 After he learned he was not considered for the post, he retired from political affairs and left for Belgium without achieving the purpose of his ill-fated "insurgency".

-He died in his own home in Ligneuville (Malmedy) Belgium, on 24 January 1887.
+He died in his own home in Ligneuville (now Malmedy) Belgium, on 24 January 1887.
 Married twice, left three daughters.